-It’s not uncommon to see avant garde dessert combinations on gourmet menus.
+It’s not uncommon to see avant-garde dessert combinations on gourmet menus.
 Some work.
 Others baffle.
-I attended a food truck fair where a chocolate bacon lollipop tasted like fried breakfast meat smothered in Hershey syrup.
-A glossy, South Beach server once scolded me for not appreciating the budding chef’s maple syrup-soaked foie gras.
+I attended a food truck fair at which a chocolate bacon lollipop tasted like fried breakfast meat smothered in Hershey syrup.
+A glossy South Beach server once scolded me for not appreciating the budding chef’s maple syrup-soaked foie gras.
 She concluded that my palate “wasn’t mature.”
 Candied liver, anyone?

 As a cook, I know it’s easy to lose a delicious dish to a cluttered idea, but never underestimate the power of editing your ingredients until you know when it’s just right.
 A good edit can transform a distractingly loud dish into a delectable score.

 Check out Chef Sandri’s divinely simple, salty ganache recipe.
 And for all you psychedelic pastry chefs who want to dramatize your menus . . . just don’t add bacon.

 Chocolate Ganache (serves 8-10):

 - 16 ounces semi sweet chocolate chips

 - 3 ounces dry dates